mcat56/fusionauth_sinatra/README.md

 # JSCRUM
-## SCRUM by Jared
+SCRUM by Jared
-## Pied Piper Agile Management Application
+Pied Piper Agile Management Application

 ### About
-This repository is a simple Sinatra application, "JSCRUM", which integrates FusionAuth for user management.
+This repository is a mock of an extremely simple Sinatra application, "JSCRUM", which integrates FusionAuth for user management.
 Users are able to login, logout, view and update profile information, logout, and delete their accounts.